 Know Your eBay Buying Terms

-Minimum bid: The lowest acceptable bid for an item, set by the seller.
+Starting bid: The lowest acceptable bid for an item, set by the seller.
 This amount must be determined by the seller and is not kept secret.
-Minimum bid amounts are often different from reserve prices.
+Starting bid amounts are less than auction reserve prices.

 Proxy bid: You can decide the most you’re willing to pay for an item and allow eBay’s proxy (automatic) bidding to place bids for you while you go on with your life.
 The proxy bidder ups the ante incrementally to beat out your competition until you’re outbid or win the auction.

 Second Chance Offer: A seller whose reserve price has not been met, or who has more than one of an item after a successful auction, can offer the item(s) still in stock to runner-up bidders.
 You are not required to purchase the item.
-But if you bid on it once, why not?

-Selling Stuff on eBay: Strategies and Tips
+Selling on eBay: 8 Strategies and Tips

 Verify that your item isn’t prohibited or considered questionable by eBay.
 If you’re in doubt, read eBay’s guidelines and check your local laws.

-Buying Stuff on eBay: Strategies and Tips
+Buying on eBay: 5 Strategies and Tips

 Have fun and be prepared to pay for whatever you bid on.

 eBay Feedback Do's and Don'ts